 Conventional financing is what most people think of when they think about loans, such as bank loans and lines of credit.
 There are different types of conventional financing available, depending on many factors such as the maturity of the business, your financial records to date, and your future growth prospects.

-Visit the Canada Business Network—they maintain a detailed list of financing sources.
+Visit Small Business Services Canada—they maintain a detailed list of financing sources.
 Some sources are national (available to businesses throughout Canada), while others are regional (available only to some areas in Canada).

 Types Of Conventional Financing Available

 - Angel investors

 - Venture capital